ftyers/morf-gen-nn/README.md

 #### Train:

-Uses `training.txt` to train a model for `200` iterations and store the output in `russian.200.model`
+Uses `training.txt` to train a model for `20` epochs and store the output in `russian.20.model`

 ```
-python3 train.py vocab.tsv training.txt 200 russian.200.model
+python3 train.py vocab.tsv training.txt 20 russian.20.model
 ```

 #### Predict:

-Uses `russian.200.model` to generate the forms in `training.txt` with an _n_-best list of `10`.
+Uses `russian.20.model` to generate the forms in `training.txt` with an _n_-best list of `10`.

 ```
-python3 predict.py vocab.tsv test.txt 10 russian.200.model
+python3 predict.py vocab.tsv test.txt 10 russian.20.model
 ```